-The time will vary, depending on many factors.
+The time will vary depending on many factors.
 If the appeal includes all the required material, and if the appeals committee does not need to request additional material from the protest committee, then the decision will come sooner.
 If the appeals committee is able to begin consideration on the appeal soon after it is received, the usual time frame for a decision is three months or less.
-Keep in mind that the deliberation by an appeals committee is done primarily via e-mail and conference calls, not by face-to-face meetings.
+Deliberation by an appeals committee is done primarily via email and conference calls, not by face-to-face meetings.